How much to charge for Commercial Photography

 Most commercial photographers cannot determine the value of their photography because of their personal experience.

-Most other commercial photographers include only a tiny percentage of what they’d need to know to determine the value of commercial photography.
+Most other commercial photographers include only a tiny percentage of what they’d need to know to determine the value of it.

 That’s why the best way to figure out how much commercial photography is worth is to look at professional commercial photographers who are shooting similar types of commercial projects that you will be doing and learn from their experiences.